jmdaemon/emote/README.md

 ### To Be Implemented

-- -w --whitespace/--word|Convert text by whitespaces or whole words instead of characters
 - Tmote|Text Emotes.
 A json file of text emotes alongside short alias names.
 - Emoji|Emoticons.
 A json file (with categories) of emoji.
 - Nato.
 A json file with mappings from letters to nato phonetics.